Ann Elizabeth Fowler Hodges: Meteorite impact

-Mrs. Hodges and her mother, who was in the house at the time, thought the chimney had collapsed as there was a lot of dust and debris.
+Hodges and her mother, who were in the house at the time, thought the chimney had collapsed as there was a lot of dust and debris.
 Once they noticed the large rock, they called both the police and fire department.
-Ann's husband, Eugene Hodges, came home later that evening at about 6:00 PM local time, unaware of what had happened to his wife.
-Mrs. Hodges filled him in by indicating there was a "little excitement."
-That night she did not sleep well and ended up going to the hospital the next day due to being distressed from the incident, rather than from her physical injury, which was said to be only the large bruise on her upper thigh.
+Hodges' husband, Eugene Hodges, came home later that evening at about 6:00 PM local time, unaware of what had happened to his wife.
+She told him there was a "little excitement."
+That night she did not sleep well and ended up going to the hospital the next day due to being distressed by the incident, rather than for her physical injury, which was said to be only the large bruise on her upper thigh.

 After the incident

 Members from the Maxwell Air Force Base went to the Hodges home to look at and confiscate the meteorite.
 They confirmed its identity as a chondrite meteorite.
 The Mayor of Sylacauga, Ed J. Howard, originally intended to give it to the Alabama Museum of Natural History (AMNH) of the University of Alabama.
-Mr. Hodges stated that he had "enough evidence that the thing fell in my house" and the meteorite was eventually given back to the Hodgeses.
+Hodges stated that he had "enough evidence that the thing fell in my house" and the meteorite was eventually given back to the Hodges.
 Although the meteorite had crashed through the Hodges home and hit Mrs. Hodges, the owner of the house, Birdie Guy, declared ownership.
 After a year-long legal battle, Mrs. Guy and the Hodgeses agreed on a $500 settlement and Mrs. Hodges was able to keep the meteorite.

-Ann Hodges had immense, although short-term, notoriety for the incident.
+Ann Hodges had immense, although short-term, attention for the incident.
 About 200 reporters were waiting to talk to her outside of her house, most of whom were unwelcome.
 Ann was invited to and attended the game show I’ve Got a Secret hosted by Garry Moore.
 Mrs. Hodges also received lots of fan mail and questions, although she did not reply to them.

 Mr. Hodges indicated they had received several offers for the meteorite while it was at the Air Force Base, but could not accept offers since it was not in their possession.
 One offer, he states, was close to $5,500.
 By the time the meteorite was returned to Ann following the legal battle with Mrs. Guy, they could not find a buyer, since the excitement of the event had dwindled.
 In 1956, Mrs. Hodges decided to sell the meteorite to the Alabama Museum of Natural History, against her husband's wishes, and as he recalled, for about $25.

 Personal life

-Eugene claimed that following the incident, Ann's behavior changed.
-Her health problems worsened, her shyness became social anxiety, and she suffered from what appeared to be PTSD.
-Ann and Eugene Hodges would later get divorced in 1964, and they had no children.
+Eugene says that following the incident, Ann's behavior changed.
+Her health problems worsened, her shyness became social anxiety, and she suffered from what appeared to be post-traumatic stress disorder.
+Ann and Eugene Hodges were divorced in 1964; they had no children.

 Death

 Hodges died in a nursing home from kidney failure on September 10, 1972.
-Her ex-husband, Eugene Hodges, died in 2012.